Omaledanjumaogale/akademyx-programme-web/README.md

 - **Input Validation**: Zod schemas on client and server
 - **Environment Validation**: Type-safe env vars
 - **Error Handling**: Graceful error boundaries

-## 🚢 Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Import the project in Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy!

-### Environment Variables for Production

-Make sure to set all environment variables from `.env.example` in your deployment platform.

 ## 📊 CI/CD